Exclusive: Titan Comics Previews Strange Pictures Manga's English Cover, Pages

 posted on by Anita Tai

-Titan Manga revealed to ANN on Wednesday the cover and spreads from its upcoming English release for Kikō Aiba's manga adaptation of Uketsu's original novel Strange Pictures (Henna E).
+Titan Manga revealed to ANN on Wednesday the cover and spreads from its upcoming English release for Kikou Ariba's manga adaptation of Uketsu's original novel Strange Pictures (Henna E).

 Titan will release the first volume on June 2.
 The manga is available for pre-order at Amazon, Barnes & Noble, Books-a-Million, and Forbidden Planet.